Kingwin127/Alliance-Guide/README.md

 ##Security Clearance Levels
 - **Priority Ultra, Alpha Omega security clearance**: Highest level of security clearance, access to all alliance actions, can make a decision at any time and the decision becomes law and must be abided by and must be enforced.
 Access to the most classified information and details.
 Can override any decision with role, however can under emergencies and special circumstances, authorised to be on the alliance council.
 - **Alpha secruity clearance**: Second highest level of security clearance, access to classified information, authorised to make alliance decisions **if** authorisation is given before hand **or** related to their job and role.
 Under emergencies is authorised to make emergncy decisions if believed to benefit the alliance or help it, authorised to be on the alliance council.
+- **Omega security clearance**: Addition to an alpha level member granting them access to secret intel reports, if an individual has both alpha and omega this makes them the second in command behind **Priority Ultra**.
+Omega status normally represents a member with decision making authority and constitutional power.
 - **Beta security clearance**: Third highest level of security clearance, access to **low level** classified information, authorised to alliance council reports and information within clearance.